gcl8a/romi-32u4-library/README.md

 (You may or may not need to add Wire -- it can't hurt if you do.)

 For later releases, change the last value appropriately.
+If you're feeling brave, drop the version number and get the latest dev version (and let us know f any problems that arise so we can fix them).

 ## Installing the library (Arduino)